 Neuromas cause chronic pain that interferes with your ability to move your toes comfortably.
-With locations in Kingston, New Windsor, Wappingers Falls, Hudson, Red Hook, Margaretville, and West Coxsackie, New York, the board-certified podiatrists and foot and ankle surgeons at Hudson Valley Foot Associates offer a wide range of treatments for neuromas.
+With locations in Kingston, New Windsor, Wappingers Falls, Hudson, and West Coxsackie, New York, the board-certified podiatrists and foot and ankle surgeons at Hudson Valley Foot Associates offer a wide range of treatments for neuromas.
 Nerve release, cryosurgery, and surgical removal are just a few treatments available to treat your neuroma.
 Call the location nearest you or schedule an appointment online today to learn more.

 A neuroma is a thick ball of tissue that forms around a nerve.
 The most common type, Morton’s neuroma, affects the nerve that stretches through the ligament connecting the bones in your toes.
 While Morton’s neuroma can affect any of your toes, it commonly develops in the space between the third and fourth toes.

 Neuromas are difficult to detect because you can’t see them.
 The lump itself is only visible through imaging scans, such as an X-ray.
 While you can’t see a neuroma, you can feel it.
 Common symptoms of neuromas include: